tobiz/OGN-Flight-Logger_V2/README.md

 To run flogger first set up the parameters in settings.py then call 'flogger.py'.
 Flogger.py will run continuously (perhaps it should be a 'service'?) logging flights during day, ie between sunrise and sunset.
-After sunset it processes the days log to determine which log entries constitute actual flights and those which are ground movements etc. Once all the flights have been generated into the 'flights' table flogger determines when the next sunrise time and sleeps until then, ie waits.
+After sunset it processes the days log to determine which log entries constitute actual flights and those which are ground movements etc. Once all the flights have been generated into the 'flights' table and the days flights dumped as a .csv file, flogger determines when the next sunrise time and sleeps until then, ie waits.

 OGN-Flight-Logger must be called using: python flogger.py your_username your_passcode,
 where you_username and your_passcode can be created on http://http://www.george-smart.co.uk/wiki/APRS_Callpass